 Yamal LNG infrastructure

 The Yamal LNG project is based on the feedstock resources of the South-Tambeyskoye field located in the north-east of the Yamal Peninsula on the coast of the Ob Bay.
-According to the PRMS reserves standards, the proved and probable reserves of the South-Tambeyskoye field are estimated at 926 billion cubic meters of natural gas and 30 mmt of liquid hydrocarbons.
 The production potential of the field amounts to approximately 27 bcm of natural gas per annum with the duration of plateau of at least 20 years.

 The field development plan stipulates the drilling of 208 directional production wells with horizontal completion and length of horizontal sections exceeding 500 meters from 19 well pads.

 Special “ARCTICA” drilling rigs were built for the project.
 They were designed to operate in the extreme climate conditions of the Yamal Peninsula, which ensures high drilling performance regardless of season and weather conditions.

 To increase efficiency of field development, innovative and environmentally friendly equipment and materials are being used.
 For example, drilling is performed with the usage of hydrocarbon-based drilling fluids that enable high-quality well completion.

 A plant with a capacity of 17.4 mmt per annum of LNG is located right at the South-Tambeyskoye field on the coast of the Ob Bay.
 In order to both optimize construction costs and streamline the project schedule, a modularized approach is used.
 The LNG plant will consist of four trains.
 The first train launched in December 2017.